LucasA06/Lucas-Ableson-Major/Docs/developer_notes.md

 * Make a terms and services that pops up once and never again once someone has read it and agreed to it. *Completed

-* I need to add tooltips to each dataset's headings so user know what each thing means.

 ## Completed To Dos
 * Finished the Gui and all the pictures that are displayed in the gui and fixed a problem with the display of the pictures.